mcp-cli

 ```bash

-export LLM_PROVIDER=openai # Default provider
+export LLM_PROVIDER=ollama # Default provider (already the default)

-export LLM_MODEL=gpt-4o-mini # Default model
+export LLM_MODEL=gpt-oss # Default model (already the default)

 export MCP_TOOL_TIMEOUT=120 # Tool execution timeout (seconds)